Il tuo carrello

 © 2021 MARVEL

-Stan Lee (1922–2018) is known to millions as the man whose super heroes propelled Marvel to its preeminent position in the comic book industry.
-His co-creations include Spider-Man, The Incredible Hulk, X-Men, The Fantastic Four, Iron Man, and hundreds of others.
+Stan Lee (1922–2018) is known to millions as the man whose super heroes propelled Marvel to preeminence in the comic book industry.
+His co-creations include Spider-Man, the Incredible Hulk, X-Men, the Fantastic Four, Iron Man, and hundreds of others.
 While the Chairman Emeritus of Marvel, he was also the Chief Creative Officer of POW!
-Entertainment, where he created numerous new characters and stories in areas including publishing, film, TV reality, stage, documentary, and multimedia.
+Entertainment, where he created numerous new characters and stories in areas including publishing, film, TV, and documentary.

 L'autore